VuNKhoi/LightOre/README.md

 - Document all public classes and methods.

 ---

+## Architectural Principles: Decoupling & Maintainability

+- **Routing and Auth Decoupling**: Routing logic should not directly depend on authentication providers.
+Use navigation guards, services, or event-based patterns to handle redirects and access control.
+- **Screen Construction**: Route definitions should use factories or builders for screen creation, not direct instantiation.
+This enables dependency injection and easier refactoring.
+- **Provider Abstraction**: UI widgets should depend on interfaces or abstract providers, not concrete implementations.
+Pass providers as parameters for easier testing and mocking.
+- **Enum/UI Decoupling**: UI code should not directly reference enums for display.
+Use view models or mapping layers to translate enum values to user-facing strings and icons.
+- **Test-Driven**: All new features and bug fixes should include appropriate widget and logic tests.
+Fix all failed tests unless the subject is deprecated, hard to test, or integration-only.

+_These principles ensure LightOre remains modular, testable, and easy to maintain as it grows._

 ## Questions for the Team
 1. **Map Abstraction**: Should the `BaseMapView` abstraction be a widget, a service, or both?
 (Current plan: widget with injectable engine)